 - Investigate how the market has changed and whether your agreement needs renegotiation.
 For example, changing market prices may mean that you are paying too high a price, while new innovations may mean you are buying inappropriate or unnecessary products or services.

-- Find training, information and events for supply professionals from the Chartered Institute of Purchasing and Supply.
+- Find training, information and events for supply professionals from the Chartered Institute of Procurement and Supply.

-- Find contacts through your local Enterprise Agency, Local Enterprise Partnership, local chamber of commerce or trade association.
+- Find contacts through your local Enterprise Agency, local Growth Hub, local chamber of commerce or trade association.

 - Find DIT trade events through their events portal.